cfantasia/CMGWPrimeGroup/doc/README.txt

 production.
 This is the place to modify the cross-section if need to study systematic effects.

-(c) loadCuts.C
+(c) loadCutsAndThresholds.C (.h)

-Comment: this is the place to define the cuts (NB: but not the actual values!).
-The "cuts" should be called with the actual thresholds.
+Comment: this is the place to define the cuts and the actual threshold values.

-(d) util.C

-Comment: this is the place where the actual values for the cuts are defined.

-(e) GetDistributionGeneric.C
+(d) GetDistributionGeneric.C

 Comment: Wrapper that calls
-o GetMuonPtDistribution_JetIso.C (option = 1), or
+o GetMuonPtDistribution (option = 1), or
-o GetMuonPtDistribution.C (option = 2), or
-o GetChargePtDistribution.C. (option = 3)
+o GetChargePtDistribution (option = 2)
-Make sure to preserve the number and the types of arguments when modifying/adding new functions!

-(f) GetMuonPtDistribution_JetIso.C

-Comment: Makes distributions for muon-pt and # of muons in event with and without cuts on jet-activity and isolation.
-(Obsolete file, should we remove?)

-(g) GetMuonPtDistribution.C
+Details:

+(d1) GetMuonPtDistribution

 Comment: Makes distributions for muon-pt for various cuts (default values).
 To see plots with nice colors, legends, etc. run afterwards